Niña Pastori: Discography

 She recorded it together with her husband, Chaboli, whilst being pregnant with her first daughter, to which she refers in many of her songs.
 The album includes very varied styles from tangos to bulerías and fandangos.

-The title track of the album, "Esperando a verte", is a song dedicated entirely to her daughter.
+The title track of the album, "Esperando verte", is a song dedicated entirely to her daughter.
 Thus, this album is considered for her as one of the most special due to her pregnancy.